Whether you live in an urban megacity or rural farmland, you surely see plastic bags blowing around anytime you leave the house.

-Plastic bags tend to disrupt the environment in a serious way.
 They get into soil and slowly release toxic chemicals.
 They eventually break down into the soil, with the unfortunate result being that animals eat them and often choke and die.

 Below, we’ll examine a few of the most significant problems they cause and discuss the extent of the problem.

 Plastic bags cause several different types of harm, but three of the most troubling problems they present include the following:

 Animals suffer harm at the hands of plastic bags in a number of ways.

 Many animals – including both terrestrial and aquatic varieties – eat plastic bags, and suffer from serious health problems once they do.